taaixsp/nattyornot/README.md

 # **FakeOrNatty - Stock Predictions Project** 🚀📈

 ## 📒 **Description**
-This project explores the challenge of distinguishing between real and AI-generated stock price movements.
-Using machine learning, I classify time series data to determine whether it follows authentic market patterns or is purely synthetic.
+This project explores the challenge of predicting stock movements using a combination of real financial data and synthetic data augmentation techniques.
+The goal is to enhance model performance in the presence of class imbalance by leveraging techniques such as SMOTE (Synthetic Minority Over-sampling Technique), undersampling, and hyperparameter tuning with XGBoost.

 ## 🤖 **Technologies Used**
-**Generative AI & Synthetic Data:** Random Walk, ARIMA, Monte Carlo Simulation
+**Generative AI & Synthetic Data:** SMOTE for generating synthetic data to balance the dataset.

-**Machine Learning:** Scikit-Learn, XGBoost, Random Forest
+**Machine Learning:** XGBoost with GridSearchCV for hyperparameter tuning.

-**Data & Processing:** Pandas, NumPy, Yahoo Finance API
+**Data & Processing:** Python (pandas, numpy, scikit-learn), Yahoo Finance API for data extraction.

-**Visualization:** Matplotlib, Seaborn, Plotly
+**Visualization:** Matplotlib, Seaborn for analyzing performance and stock trends.

 ## 🧐 **Creation Process**
 **Real Data Collection 📊:** Extracted historical stock prices using the Yahoo Finance API.

-**Synthetic Data Generation 🤖:** Simulated artificial stock trends with random walk models.
+**Synthetic Data Generation 🤖:** Applied SMOTE to balance the dataset by generating synthetic samples for the minority class.

-**Feature Engineering 🛠️:** Built statistical indicators like moving averages, volatility, and momentum.
+**Feature Engineering 🛠️:** Selected relevant features, removed unnecessary columns, and ensured correct data formatting.

-**Model Training & Evaluation 🎯:** Trained a classifier to differentiate real vs. synthetic trends.
+**Model Training & Evaluation 🎯:** Trained an XGBoost model, performed hyperparameter tuning with GridSearchCV, and evaluated performance using precision, recall, F1-score, and confusion matrix.

 ## 🚀 **Results**
-**Accuracy:** The model achieved high precision in detecting fake vs. real stock data.

-**Key Insights:** Real stock movements tend to have specific volatility patterns, while synthetic data often lacks autocorrelation.

-**Visualization:** Plotted real vs. synthetic trends to highlight differences.
+**Accuracy:** Improved model accuracy and recall for the minority class due to synthetic data balancing and optimized hyperparameters.

+**Key Insights:**
+- SMOTE and undersampling significantly improved model fairness.

+- GridSearchCV identified the best hyperparameters, optimizing learning rate, max depth, and class weighting.

+- The model showed improved precision-recall tradeoff, crucial for financial applications.

+**Visualization:** Confusion matrix, feature importance plots, and stock trend analysis to validate model performance.

 ## 💭 **Thoughts on the Project**
-Building a "natty" financial dataset was challenging because markets are highly unpredictable—sometimes, real stock movements look just as random as synthetic ones!
-AI can mimic trends well, but capturing human-driven market psychology remains complex.
+Building a "natty" financial dataset was challenging because markets are highly unpredictable—sometimes.
+This project highlights the power of synthetic data generation in handling class imbalance, especially in financial datasets where minority class predictions are crucial.
+The integration of SMOTE, undersampling, and hyperparameter tuning with XGBoost resulted in a more balanced and robust stock prediction model.
+Future improvements could involve experimenting with deep learning approaches and additional financial indicators for feature engineering.